 Can I do anything to help my baby’s gut mature?

 You can.
-First and foremost, do not rush weaning, wait until at least 4 months to start and avoid gluten, dairy, fish, eggs and nuts until 6 months.
+First and foremost, do not rush weaning, wait until at least 6 months to start and avoid gluten, dairy, fish, eggs and nuts until after 6 months.

 Your baby’s gut will mature on its own with time and a varied and balanced diet but you can support the good bacteria that protects the gut walls by taking a good probiotic if you are breastfeeding or with a good infant probiotic if your little one is on formula.